 In general, like your team members.

-As Christians, we are meant to in security, but too many live with insecurity.
+As Christians, we are meant to live in security, but too many live with insecurity.
 I can see the author’s take on the effect of popularity in the lives of everyday adults.
-[If you’re interested, this book also has a section on parenting and populating and how to make popularity or lack of it become a benefit in your life].
+[If you’re interested, this book also has a section on parenting and popularity and how to make popularity or lack of it become a benefit in your life].